 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a new title from Crescent Moon, a sequel to a tower defense favorite, unique puzzle and adventure games, and an Xperia Play-optimized version of a popular beat-em-up.
+Today we've got a frontier version of Sim City, another toy-flavored defense game from Chillingo, an 8-bit falling game, and a Breakout clone that spends too much time on the Internet.

 SNK's Metal Slug series is one of the most beloved 2D side-scrolling shooters of all time, right up there with Contra.
 And fans of the originals were no doubt pleased when the twitchy, skillful, and delightfully pixelated games made their way to Android.
 So for the series' first foray into a new mobile title, it's only natural that SNK Playmore would make... a tower defense game.